 2. Aurora Police Chief Kristen Ziman

 Do I really need to remind you that a scant 15 years ago, most states enforced laws that made being gay illegal?
-And ten years ago, you wouldn’t have been appointed police chief of anything.
+And ten years ago, you wouldn’t have been appointed police chief of anywhere.
 So, now you’re blindly enforcing the “law” and only “following orders?”
-Isn’t that what every Nazi said at the Nuremburg trials?
+Isn’t that what every Nazi at the Nuremburg trials said?

 3. Aurora Mayor Richard Irvin